theRealAph/ScopeLocals/README.md

     }
 ```

-The `snapshot()` operation captures the state of bound scope locals so
+In this example, the `snapshot()` operation captures the state of
-that they can be retrieved by any code in the dynamic scope of the
+bound scope locals so that they can be retrieved by any code in the
-`submit()` method, whichever thread it's run on.
-These bound values
+dynamic scope of the `submit()` method, whichever thread it's run
-are available for use even if the parent (i.e. the one that invoked
+on.
+These bound values are available for use even if the parent
-`submitWithCurrentSnapshot()` has terminated.
+(i.e. the one that invoked `submitWithCurrentSnapshot()` has
+terminated.

 ## Optimization

+Scope locals have some strongly-defined properties.
+These allow us to
+generate excellent code.

+* The bound value of a scope local is immutable within a method.
+It
+  may be re-bound in a callee, but we know that when the callee
+  terminates the scope local's value will have been restored.
+For that
+  reason, we can hoist the value of a scope local into a register.
+  Repeated uses of a scope local can be as fast as a local variable.

+* We don't have to check the type of a scope local every time we
+  invoke `get()` because we know that its type was checked earlier.

 ## API